 Although not a tool, snacks are an essential supply for keeping your guests fed and energized for the wrapping and steaming process ahead!
 For something easy and crowd-pleasing, try your hand at any of these minimal prep and hassle-free snacks – save some time by making it while fillings are simmering.

 To successfully assemble with your guests, and to cut back on stress, we recommend that masa and fillings be prepared in advance!

-To try something new, turn the average tamale masa into a delicious rice paste by combining lard, cooked Mahatma® Jasmine Rice, butter, seasonings and a soaking liquid.
+To try something new, turn the average tamale masa into a delicious rice paste by combining lard, cooked Mahatma® Jasmine Rice (or jasmine rice instant pot), butter, seasonings and a soaking liquid.
 The dough pairs perfectly with any of your favorite filling ingredients – whether that be meat, chicken, chorizo or cheese.

 With the husks soaking, masa and fillings ready to go, it’s time to set the stage for a successful assembly session.

 Cover a big table with an easy to clean tablecloth and start sorting all the elements needed to assemble the flavorful morsels.
 Using colorful bowls will add a festive touch to your table – and for a clean up shortcut, use disposable plates and bowls.

 Everyone knows that laborious dishes are best made with extra helping hands.
 Get the entire family involved and assign tasks to everybody, even the youngest members.
 Here are some ideas:

 Teaching the process is the most important task before getting down to business.
 This is traditionally handled by abuelitas or mothers, but anyone can take pride in explaining the tradition!
 Make sure to carefully demonstrate how to flatten the dough, how much filling is needed and the tricks to wrapping.